jupyterlab/extension-examples/advanced/kernel-messaging/README.md

 ## Where to Go Next

-In the [Kernel Output](../kernel-output) example, you will explore how you can reuse some jupyter components to have a nicer display for kernel messages.
+In the [Kernel Output](../kernel-output) example, you will explore how you can reuse some Jupyter components to have a nicer display for kernel messages.

 This example uses React to define UI elements.
 You can learn more about React in JupyterLab in [that example](../../react/react-widget/README.md).